walchko/github-blog/source/blog/ros-1/rosmake-pub-sub.md

 ---
-title: Simple Publisher/Subscriber in Python
+title: Simple Publisher and Subscriber in Python
 date: 14 Sep 2019
 ---